GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 |               |                 |

 ### 3. Roles and Responsibilities
-See qualifications and responsibilities of the roles at the [**Organisational Roles and Responsibilities**](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_organisational-roles-and-responsibilities.md) document.
+See the qualifications and responsibilities of the roles at the [**Organisational Roles and Responsibilities**](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_organisational-roles-and-responsibilities.md) document.

 | Role       | Full name       | GDI/node role   | Organisation |
 |------------|-----------------|-----------------|--------------|